Are Pocket Bikes Legal?

 State and City-Specific Information on Pocket Bikes

 Below you will find links to legal and safety information on pocket bikes, from a number of state and local government websites.
-We are currently updating this content, so check back soon if you don't find the information you're looking for.
+You may may find that many jurisdictions treat pocket bikes similarly to motorized bicycles.

 - Connecticut General Assembly: An Act Concerning Restrictions on the Operation of Mini-Motorcycles

 - Maine Secretary of State: Caution on 'Pocket Bikes'

 - New Jersey Motor Vehicle Commission: Motorized Bikes and Pocket Bikes